snowch/ibm-analytics-engine-python/README.md

 ### Overview

-This project is a python library for working with [IBM Analytics Engine (IAE)](https://console.bluemix.net/docs/services/AnalyticsEngine/index.html).
-This project is still quite young and as such it is changing quite a bit, however, it should be stable enough for everyday use.
+This project is a python library (SDK) for working with [IBM Analytics Engine (IAE)](https://console.bluemix.net/docs/services/AnalyticsEngine/index.html).

 #### Documentation